xlcollaborative/xlc-agreement/agreement.md

 ### Equal Pay

 Each contributor is entitled to receive an equal share of license fees, license royalties, and other license-based payments for the project.
-Any sublicense that entitles any contributor to payment must require payment to the contributor who gave the sublicense to start, or to any successor contributor who secures [majority approval](#majority) to take their place.
+Any outside license that entitles any contributor to payment must require payment to the contributor who gave the outside license to start, or to any successor contributor who secures [majority approval](#majority) to take their place.

 ### Distributing Payments

-Any contributor who receives payment under a sublicense must pay other contributors their [equal shares](#equal-pay) of funds received within fourteen calendar days, according to the other contributors' [payment instructions](#payment-instructions), [retrying](#retry) as necessary.
+Any contributor who receives payment under an outside license must pay other contributors their [equal shares](#equal-pay) of funds received within fourteen calendar days, according to the other contributors' [payment instructions](#payment-instructions), [retrying](#retry) as necessary.

 ### Payment Processing Fees